 - The Thames Valley;

 - The Kennet and Holy Brook Meadows;

 - The West Reading wooded ridgeline;

 - The East Reading wooded ridgeline; and

-- The North Reading dry valleys and Chilterns escarpment.
+- The North Reading dry valleys and Chilterns Escarpment.

-Development within or which affects the setting of an Area of Outstanding Natural Beauty (AONB) will be accompanied by a Landscape and Visual Impact Assessment that demonstrates that there is no detrimental impact on the North Wessex Downs or Chilterns AONBs in terms of scale, design, layout or location.
+Development which affects the setting of an Area of Outstanding Natural Beauty (AONB) will be accompanied by a Landscape and Visual Impact Assessment that demonstrates that there is no detrimental impact on the North Wessex Downs or Chilterns AONBs in terms of scale, design, layout or location.
 None of Reading Borough falls within an AONB, but where the urban area meets the Chilterns AONB is shown on the Proposals Map.

-- 4.2.6465 Reading is primarily an urban area, but it benefits from a number of natural features that have remained largely undeveloped.
+- 4.2.65 Reading is primarily an urban area, but it benefits from a number of natural features that have remained largely undeveloped.
 The urban context means that the preservation of these features as a backdrop is of particular importance.
 New development should seek to maintain and enhance the natural beauty and visual amenity of the identified major landscape features.
 The extent to which new development prevents or minimises the visual impact on major landscape features and other landscape values is largely dependent on the location, design and scale of proposals.
-It should be noted that this policy does not rule out development in or close to these areas, but seeks to ensures that development only takes place where it can preserve or enhance the character or appearance of the feature. - 4.2.6566 Whilst no part of Reading Borough falls within an Area of Outstanding Natural Beauty (AONB), there are two AONBs in close proximity.
+Landscape and Visual Impact Assessment (LVIA) can provide a useful methodology for assessing landscape impact where the setting of an AONB would be affected.
+It should be noted that this policy does not rule out development in or close to these areas, but seeks to ensures that development only takes place where it can preserve or enhance the character or appearance of the feature. - 4.2.66 Whilst no part of Reading Borough falls within an Area of Outstanding Natural Beauty (AONB), there are two AONBs in close proximity.
 The Chilterns AONB runs along part of the boundary between Reading and South Oxfordshire, but does not cross it.
-It is vital that the rural-urban fringe at this point is managed to ensure that development does not https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/69531/pb13745bio-technical-paper.pdf jeopardise the characteristics of the AONB.
+It is vital that the rural-urban fringe at this point is managed to ensure that development does not jeopardise the characteristics of the AONB.
 The North Wessex Downs AONB is, at its closest point, 200m west of the Borough boundary at Tilehurst.
 Therefore there are fewer visual linkages, but development in this area must nevertheless take into account any impact on this AONB.